 Damage to carrots from Bagrada bug feeding.
 (Photo by Rick Machado, Menifee)

 Stippling and eventual necrosis of damaged tissue in chiko burdock.
 (Photo by Don DeLano, Pomona)

 Backyard corn damaged by Bagrada bugs.
 (Photo by Larry Adcock, Arroyo Grande)

-Pepper plant damaged by Bagrada bugs.
+Adult Bagrada bugs on damaged pepper leaves.
 (Photo by Rick Machado, Menifee)

 Seriously damaged seed potato plants (above) and tubers (below).
 (Photo by Rick Machado, Menifee)

 Bagrada bug damage to sepals on sunflower.
 (Photo by Larry Adcock, Arroyo Grande)

 Bagrada bug feeding damage to tomatoes.
 (Photos by Rick Machado, Menifee, above and Jennifer Evangelista, San Luis Obispo, below)